Snow in Science, Culture, and Climate

 References to help connect the activity content to critical freshwater resources from snow:

 Importance of snow.
 2020.
-Our Winter World website. http://ourwinterworld.org/importance-of-snow/
+Our Winter World website. https://ourwinterworld.org/importance-of-snow/

 Importance of snow: Supplying Water.
 2020.
-Our Winter World website. http://ourwinterworld.org/importance-of-snow/supplying-water/
+Our Winter World website. https://ourwinterworld.org/importance-of-snow/supplying-water/

 Snow Program Overview.
 National Water and Climate Center, Natural Resources Conservation Service, U.S. Department of Agriculture (USDA). https://www.nrcs.usda.gov/wps/portal/wcc/home/aboutUs/snowProgramOverview/